A B\"uchi-Elgot-Trakhtenbrot theorem for automata with MSO graph storage

 For pushdown-like storage types (as, e.g., the first six above-mentioned ones), the configurations and instructions are often explained and illustrated by means of pictures.
 For example, Figures \ref{fig:pushdown-informal}(a) and (b) show illustrations of a pushdown configuration and of instances of a push- and a pop-instruction, respectively (cf. \cite[p.~344f]{engvog86} for an example concerning nested stacks over some storage type~$S$).
 Indeed, such pictures can be formalized as graphs (with pushdown cells as nodes and neighbourhood as edges), and hence, storage transformations can be understood as graph transductions.

 In this paper, we define particular storage types for which the set of configurations is an MSO-definable set of graphs.
-Moreover, each instruction $\theta$ is a closed MSO formula that defines a set of so-called \emph{pair graphs}.
+Moreover, each instruction $\theta$ is a closed MSO formula that defines a set of so-called \mbox{\emph{pair graphs}}.
 The storage transformation $m(\theta)$ is specified by the formula $\theta$ as follows.
-Intuitively, a pair graph is a graph that is partitioned into two component graphs $g_1$ and $g_2$, which are two configurations, one before the execution of the instruction and one after execution; there are $\nu$-labeled edges from each node of $g_1$ to each node of $g_2$ (where $\nu$ stands for `next'); moreover, there can be additional edges between $g_1$ and $g_2$ (intermediate edges) which model the similarity of the two configurations (cf. Figure~\ref{fig:pushdown-informal}(c) for examples of pair graphs which represent instances of the instructions $\push(\alpha)$ and $\pop$, respectively; in this case, the intermediate edges between $g_1$ and $g_2$ show which nodes of $g_2$ can be viewed as copies of nodes of $g_1$, unchanged by the instruction).
+Intuitively, a \mbox{pair graph} is a graph that is partitioned into two component graphs $g_1$ and $g_2$, which are two configurations, one before the execution of the instruction and one after execution; to express this, there are $\nu$-labeled edges from each node of $g_1$ to each node of $g_2$ (where $\nu$ stands for `next'); moreover, there can be additional edges between $g_1$ and $g_2$ (intermediate edges) which model the similarity of the two configurations (cf. Figure~\ref{fig:pushdown-informal}(c) for examples of pair graphs which represent instances of the instructions $\push(\alpha)$ and $\pop$, respectively; in this case, the intermediate edges between $g_1$ and $g_2$ show which nodes of $g_2$ can be viewed as copies of nodes of $g_1$, unchanged by the instruction).